 A day off is defined as a calendar day during which an individual does not start a work shift.
 If a work period starts at 2300 hours on day 1 and continues until 0700 hours on day 2, and if there are no other work periods starting on day 2, then day 2 is considered to be a day off for the purposes of calculating the minimum days off.
 More than one work period may start on any work day as long as there is the appropriate 10-hour break.
 Additionally, for the purposes of calculating the average number of days off per shift cycle, the duration of a shift cycle may not exceed 6 weeks or be shorter than 1 week.

-4. uring the first 60 days of a unit outage:
+4. For work periods during the first 60 days of a unit outage:

 (a) Verify that the individual(s) specified in 10 CFR 26.4(a)(1) through (a)(3) (i.e., operations, health physics, chemistry, and fire brigade), while working on outage activities, has at least 3 days off in each successive (i.e., nonrolling) 15-day period, except under the provisions of a waiver.
 The 15-day period is not a requirement for the length of a shift schedule; it is a fixed calculation period.